jmthorn/BrainFood/README.md

 - User authentication is completed by hashing passwords using bcrypt js library (csurf protected as well)
 - Only user/readers who are logged in can access the home page, the bookshelf page and the individual books page
+- Querying for book-specific information, related tags, reviews, ratings, and user-specific read-status and bookshelves as well as writing new reviews with edit and delete functionality
 - Once logged in a user can only edit/delete books, reviews and bookshelves that they have created
 - Used Modals to render editing features
-- Implemented AJAX when creating a comment on a specific book page
+- Implemented AJAX when creating a review on a specific book page
 - A user can filter their books by choosing a pre-defined or custom bookshelf
-- Can access the specific books
+- Logged in user can have user-specific read-status on a book
+- Logged in user can add tags to books
+- Logged in user can edit a book's information
+- Logged in user has a profile page
+- Nav bar includes routes to the home page, bookshelf page, allows user to view their profile and logout.

 ## Our routes code snippet:
 ```